On the polar cap cascade pair multiplicity of young pulsars: Particle acceleration

 In this section we obtain a quantitative estimate for the maximum energy of accelerated particles using as an example the case of the Ruderman-Sutherland (RS) cascade, when particles cannot be supplied from the surface of the NS.
 As we mentioned before, gap formation and particle acceleration in the space charge limited flow regime, when pair creation is allowed, is very similar to the RS case and estimates for particle energies obtained in this section are applicable for the space charge limited flow with $\jm/\GJ{j}>1$ and $\jm/\GJ{j}<0$.
 The GJ charge density is positive and we consider the case when the ratio $\jm/\GJ{j}>0$.
 In Fig.~\ref{fig:accelerator} we show a schematic picture of how particles are accelerated in this cascade.
 On the top of each figure we show the electric field in the accelerating region and on the bottom a schematic representation of plasma motion in and around the gap; plot (a) corresponds to the time when the electric field screening has just started, plot (b) shows a well-developed gap moving into the magnetosphere.
 These schematic plots illustrate results of actual simulations of RS cascades shown in Fig.~3,4,11 and 13 in T10.

 At the beginning of the burst of pair formation, the gap appears at the NS surface and its upper boundary is the ``tail'' of plasma left from the previous burst of pair formation, where the particle number density is still high enough to screen the electric field (region I in Fig.~\ref{fig:accelerator}).
 Electrons and positrons in this tail are trapped in electrostatic oscillations and the bulk velocity of this tail $v$ is sub-relativistic, but for large current densities (around or greater than $\GJ{j}$) it is quite close to $c$.
 Electrons from this tail which get to the gap boundary are pulled into the gap and are accelerated toward the NS.
 As the tail moves, the gap grows; the current and charge density in the gap is due to the flux of electrons from the tail and so it remains constant within the gap.
 The gap growth is stopped when electrons reach an energy high enough to produce pair-creating photons.
 This first-generation of pairs start screening the electric field -- electrons move toward the NS and positrons are accelerated toward the magnetosphere and start producing pair creating photons as well (region II in Fig.~\ref{fig:accelerator}(a)).
-Because those positrons are ultrarelativistic they practically co-move with the photons and so new pairs are injected close to their parent particles making a blob of pair plasma moving into the magnetosphere (region IIa in Fig.~\ref{fig:accelerator}(b)).
+In numerical simulations (T10) the first-generation positrons moving toward the magnetosphere have approximately the same energies as the primary electrons which initiated the discharge.
+Because those positrons are ultrarelativistic they practically co-move with the photons and so new pairs are injected close to their parent particles making a blob of pair plasma moving into the magnetosphere (region IIa in Fig.~\ref{fig:accelerator}(b)) \footnote{see also Fig.~\ref{fig:xp_xpdensity_RS} in \S~\ref{sec:flux-primary} where we show a snapshot from numerical simulations of the cascade corresponding to the stage shown in Fig.~\ref{fig:accelerator}(b)}.
 This blob is the lower boundary of the accelerating gap, and the gap exists until this blob catches up with the tail from the previous pair formation cycle.
 For large current densities this can take a while as $v$ is close to $c$.
 Plasma leaking from the blob forms the new tail (region IIb on Fig.~\ref{fig:accelerator}(b)).